 Alcohol calms anxiety and reduces stress temporarily when you first drink it.
 However, it gradually reduces your body’s natural calming processes, which means that in the long term, you are worse off mentally every time you drink.

 Alcoholism and Depression

-Many people who are suffering from depression or anxiety due to drinking are in a downwards spiral.
+Many people who are suffering from depression or anxiety due to drinking are in a downward spiral.
 Drinking makes them feel better at first.
-Then later as the body adjusts your mood gets lower and lower.
+Then, later, as the body adjusts, your mood gets lower and lower.

 The good, happy and calm feeling you get with your first drink or two is alcohol affecting the signals in your brain.
 It pretends to be a protein called GABA.
 This is one of the ‘feel good’ signals in your brain.